Wendy Macpherson

 Wendy Macpherson (born January 28, 1968) is an American ten-pin bowler.
-She was born in Walnut Creek, California, and currently lives in Henderson, Nevada.
+She was born in Walnut Creek, California, and currently lives in Henderson, Nevada, having moved to that area in 1991.
+She is a member of the USBC and PWBA Halls of Fame.
+She was at various times sponsored by AMF Bowling, Columbia 300, Hammer, Contour power grips, VISE grips and Mongoose wrist devices.

+Career

-Macpherson captured 20 career titles (tied for seventh most all-time) on the Ladies Pro Bowlers Tour and Professional Women's Bowling Association Tour before the tours folded in the fall of 2003 and was a four-time Bowling Writers Association of America Female Bowler of the Year.
+Macpherson captured 20 career titles (tied for seventh most all-time) on the Ladies Pro Bowlers Tour and Professional Women's Bowling Association Tour before the tour folded in the fall of 2003, and was a four-time Bowling Writers Association of America Female Bowler of the Year.
 Among her titles are six major championships.
 She is the all-time leader in career PWBA earnings ($1,232,910 U.S.).
 She also holds the record for highest earnings in a single PWBA season, with $165,425 in 1997.
+She has rolled 28 perfect 300 games in professional competition.